MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 Once the function call to `CreateNewNetwork()` succeeds, a network descriptor [PartyNetworkDescriptor](concepts-objects.md#network
 ) object will be returned/populated.
 The descriptor contains the data required by other players to connect to a network.

-Please refer to the [API Reference Documentation](party_members.md) for information about the other function parameters.
+Refer to the [API Reference Documentation](party_members.md) for information about the other function parameters.

 ## Connect to a Party network

 Once a Party network has been created, Invitations are used to control which users can join the network.
 Invitation information therefore needs to be shared with other users.
 For this, PlayFab Matchmaking, another matchmaking service, in-game invite services, or platform invite services can be used.

 The simplest Invitation type is an open invitation that consists of a network descriptor and is used here.
-For detailed information of all Invitation types and the security model, please refer to [Invitations and the security model](concepts-invitations-security-model.md).
+For detailed information of all Invitation types and the security model, refer to [Invitations and the security model](concepts-invitations-security-model.md).

 We implemented simple matchmaking using [PlayFab CloudScripts](../../automation/cloudscript/quickstart.md) in the demo samples, which works as follows: